optimizely/labs/labs/computing-experiment-observations/index.md

 <!-- We use an external image URL rather than a relative path so that this notebook will be rendered correctly on the Optimizely Labs website -->
 ![Experiment observations computation](https://raw.githubusercontent.com/optimizely/labs/master/labs/computing-experiment-subjects/img/observations_computation.png)

-**Experiment observations** map [experiment subjects](https://www.optimizely.com/labs/computing-experiment-subjects/) onto numerical observations made about each subject during an experiment:
+**Experiment observations** capture the the outcomes of your experiment in a format that is easy to work with for follow-on analysis.
+Each record in this dataset records the numerical observations made about an [experiment subject](https://www.optimizely.com/labs/computing-experiment-subjects/) during an experiment.

+Here's a simple example:

 | subject_id | experiment_id | variation_id | timestamp                | ordered? | order_count | items_ordered | revenue |
 |------------|---------------|--------------|--------------------------|----------|-------------|---------------|---------|